PatTastic/Javascript-Shape-Explosion/readme.md

   - explodeOn
     - string, defaults to "html"
     - HTML element the user must click to preform an explosion
+  - onEvent
+    - string, default to "click"
+    - the event to trigger the explosion on
   - min
     - ing, defaults to 20
     - minimum distance an object will travel (pixels) _1 - 500_